IRIS-Solutions-Team/IRIS-Toolbox/DataManagement/@Series/randomlyGrowing.md

 The output series is created as follows:

-1. Generate a series of a total N random numbers from $N(\mu, \sigma)$, where the mean $\mu$ and the std deviation $\sigma$ are determined by the input arguments `mean` and `stddev`, where N is the length of the `range`.
+1. Generate a series of a total of N random numbers from $N(\mu, \sigma)$, where the mean $\mu$ and the std deviation $\sigma$ are determined by the input arguments `mean` and `stdev`, respectively, and N is the number of periods in the `range`.

-2. Replace the first random number in the series with `Initial`, and calculate the cumulative sum of these random numbers.
+1. Replace the first random number in the series with `Initial`, and calculate the cumulative sum of these random numbers.

-3. When `Exponentiate=true`, exponentiate the cumulated series.
+1. When `Exponentiate=true`, exponentiate the cumulated series.

 ## Example